tomnetgeneraltradingplc/Master_Hibernate_and_JPA_with_Spring_Boot/README.md

-This Rest Controller used to return a list of book
+This Rest Service used to return a list of books